-- the financial statements give a true and fair view of the state of the Group's and of the parent company's affairs as at 26 January 2013 and of the Group's profit for the year then ended;
+- give a true and fair view of the state of the Group's affairs as at 25 January 2014 and of its profit for the year then ended;

-- the financial statements have been prepared in accordance with the requirements of the Companies Act 2006 and, as regards the group financial statements, Article 4 of the IAS Regulation.
+- have been prepared in accordance with the requirements of the Companies Act 2006 and Article 4 of the IAS Regulation.

 Opinion on other matters prescribed by the Companies Act 2006

 - the information given in the Strategic Report and the Directors' Report for the financial year for which the Group financial statements are prepared is consistent with the Group financial statements.